MolimoWang/EventManagementSystem/01-requirements/UseCase/User/35-view_user_account.md

 #### Edit Account
 - The user click the 'Account' option from the account management.
 - The system displays the details about his/her account.
-- The user click the 'Edit' option.
-- The user edit at most two things:
+- The user can change at most two things:
   1. Name.
+  2. Password.
-  2. Email.
+  3. Email.
+- The user click the 'Submit' option to save the change.